DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step4.md

-Next, you will configure gossip encryption, TLS, and ACLS, and then upgrade the installation.
+Next, configure gossip encryption, TLS, ACLS, and then upgrade the installation.

 ### Review a security enabled config file